 “What can I say?
 It’s a gift,” Darcy responded with a giggle.

 “Well there will definitely be no contact of the female variety this weekend,” Mike responded.
 “I should know tonight or tomorrow if I made the cut for the final audition in a week.
-If I did make it, I plan to be a music hermit all week.
+If I made it, I plan to be a music hermit all week.
 Plenty of time for human contact after the final round.”

 “Fair enough, Lord knows I was a freakin’ mess when I auditioned for the principal spot.”